ibm-cloud-docs/discovery/building-kg.md

       -  `"include": []` _optional_ a comma separated list of entity types explicitly include in the query.
 If specified, all other types are considered excluded.
    -  `"document_ids": []` _optional_ a comma separated list of documents on which to perform the relationship query on.
 -  `"count": INT` _optional_ The number of relations to return.
 The default is `10`.
 The maximum is `1000`.
+-  `"evidence_count": INT` _optional_ The number of evidence instances to return for each identified relation.
+The default is `0`.
+The maximum value for the `evidence_count` field is 10,000 divided by the number specified in the `count` field.
+See the [Evidence](/docs/services/discovery/building-kg.html#evidence) section of this page for a detailed description and examples.

 The query returns results in the following form: